List of discontinued x86 instructions: Hardware Lock Elision

+These prefixes cannot be used with the CMPXCHG16B instruction, nor with the direct-offset store opcodes (opcodes A2h/A3h).

 VP2INTERSECT instructions

-The VP2INTERSECT instructions (an AVX-512 subset) were introduced in Tiger Lake (11th generation mobile Core processors), but were never officially supported on any other Intel processors - they are now considered deprecated and are listed in the Intel SDM as removed from 2023 onwards.
+The VP2INTERSECT instructions (an AVX-512 subset) were introduced in Tiger Lake (11th generation mobile Core processors), but were never officially supported on any other Intel processors – they are now considered deprecated and are listed in the Intel SDM as removed from 2023 onwards.

 As of July 2024, the VP2INTERSECT instructions have been re-introduced on AMD Zen 5 processors.